Kotlin/dokka/docs/topics/formats/markdown.md

 documentation website.
 For example, see [OkHttp's API reference](https://square.github.io/okhttp/4.x/okhttp/okhttp3/) pages.

-Markdown output formats are rendering [Dokka plugins](dokka_plugins.md), maintained by the Dokka team, and they are open source.
+Markdown output formats are implemented as [Dokka plugins](dokka_plugins.md), maintained by the Dokka team, and they are open source.

 ## GFM